 Notes

-- I use Bob's Red Mill Super-Fine Almond Flour.
+- Please use superfine almond flour and measure it by weight.
+I use Bob's Red Mill Super-Fine Almond Flour.
 One cup of this flour weighs 4 ounces, so two cups weigh 8 ounces.
-It's best to measure almond flour by weight rather than by volume.
+Using coarser flour or too much of it will result in dense waffles.

 - I use a full tablespoon of vanilla in this recipe.
 That's not a typo, so using pure vanilla extract is important.